 Generous God, thank you for the many blessings we have been given.
 Like Israelites in the wilderness, we tend to complain.
 Please forgive us and strengthen us for your service so that we might live generous lives, making your deeds known among all people.
 Amen.

 Director of Music Ministry

 First United Methodist Church

-Photo: Members of the dance ensemble perform at Music & Worship Arts Week 2017 at Lake Junaluska, NC.
+Photo: Members of the dance ensemble interpret a Scripture reading during worship at Journey: Music & Worship Arts Week 2017, held at Lake Junaluska, NC.